viktor-gusev/ctco_jokes_api/README.md

 - POST over GET because it is easier to manage request options in body
 - node-fetch over axios (or got) because it has been already in use by nestjs

 Spent 2h on initial commit (issues with development environment on local machine)
+Spent 3h on Docker setup and DB initialization

 TODO:
-- Add Dockerfile
+- Fix Dockerfile (smth with dist in 2nd container)
 - Setup production ready solution
 - Test edge cases (performance)
+- Refactoring - Move all logic to JokesModule
+- Add user module
-- Add censorship
+- Add admin endpoint to modify flags and categories